mheap/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 ## Link your number

-You need to link your Vonage number to the Voice API application that you just created.
+You need to link your Vonage number to the Voice API application that you created.
 Use the following command:

 ```sh
 nexmo link:app NEXMO_NUMBER NEXMO_APPLICATION_ID